Skip to main content

 The federal Miller Act requires performance and payment bonds on all federal contracts exceeding $150,000 -- a higher threshold than Texas's $100,000 for performance bonds.
 However, Texas's payment bond threshold is significantly lower: $25,000 for non-municipal entities versus the federal $150,000.
 Both Texas and federal law require bonds equal to 100% of the contract value.
 For federal projects physically located in Texas, the Miller Act governs -- not Chapter 2253.
 A contractor working on both state-funded and federally funded Texas projects needs to understand both frameworks.

 New to construction bonding?
 Our learning center covers the fundamentals of surety bonds, bond costs, and how to get bonded.
+Chapter 2253 isn't just for builders -- Texas agencies bond service awards too, from IT and system-integration contracts to professional-services engagements.
 Already bonded in other states?
 Browse performance bond requirements by state.

 The Bond Is the Easy Part of a Texas Public Works Bid